django-cms/django-cms/docs/extending_cms/frontend_models.rst

 Special attributes
 ******************

-The ``attribute`` argument of the templatetag is not required to be a field of the model, you can also use a property or a method as a target.
+The ``attribute`` argument of the templatetag is not required to be a model field, property or method can also be used as target; in case of a method, it will be called with request as argument.

 .. _custom-views: